stlab/better-code/chapters/0200-algorithms/slides.md

 {:data-mark='/find/,/find(?=.*;)/'}

 %speaker
-: - Can reason about main more easily; hint in name
+: - Can reason about main more easily
-  - Could think about reuse, establishing `find` as vocabulary function.
+  - Could establish `find` as vocabulary function, enabling reuse.
-  - Now I have a question
+  - Now I have a question about find

 ## Is it correct?